MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-primary-computers.md

 Once you have completed configuring Folder Redirection and Roaming User Profiles, enable the GPO if you have not already.
 Doing so permits it to be applied to affected users and computers.

-### To enable the Folder Redirection and/or Roaming User Profiles GPOs
+Here's how to enable the Folder Redirection and/or Roaming User Profiles GPOs:

 1. Open Group Policy Management
 2. Right-click the GPOs that you created, and then select **Link Enabled**.
 A checkbox should appear next to the menu item.